Ontotext-AD/ontorefine-cli/README.md

-    rdf               Exports the data of a project to RDF format. transform         Transforms given dataset into different data format. refine-version    Retrieves the version of the Ontotext Refine instance. help              Displays help information about the specified command.
+    rdf               Exports the data of a project to RDF format. transform         Transforms given dataset into different data format. refine-version    Retrieves the version of the Ontotext Refine instance. update-aliases    Updates project aliases.
+The command can add and remove values in a single invocation. help              Displays help information about the specified command.

 More details about the individual commands can be seen in the documents in [commands](commands) directory.